shieldgenerator7/DnD-Stories/Library/Class_RealityBender_DC20.md

 -   Bonded Schools (Level 3).
 Switch out one of your bonded schools for a different school that you don’t know.
 You still remember spells from your old bonded school, but can’t cast them.
 -   Bending Trick (Level 5).
 Switch out one of your Bending Trick spells for a new Bending Trick spell with the same upgrades as the old Bending Trick.
 -   Ancestry (Level 6).
 Change part of your ancestry.
 Gain an Ancestry Trait from any ancestry by losing an Ancestry Trait you already have.
 The new Ancestry Trait must be of equal or lesser value than the old Ancestry Trait.
 Optionally, you may choose 2 new Ancestry Traits, as long as their combined total is less than or equal to the old Ancestry Trait’s cost.
 You may also choose which part of your appearance changes.
 If you use this option multiple times, your appearance and ancestry can change completely.
 -   Spell (Level 7).
 Cast a spell you know from your bonded schools that targets only you.
-You gain the effects of the spell permanently.
+You gain the effects of the spell permanently and it doesn’t require sustaining.
 The spell must either have a duration longer than Instantaneous and 1 round, or have a range of Self or Touch.
 The spell costs double the MP it normally would.
 If the spell fails, the MP are still spent, and so is the use of this feature.
 If the spell succeeds, you can’t cast this spell normally or as part of this feature until you spend a future use of this feature to undo this effect.

 What changes are available to you depends on your level.